Kairos Press

 The Battle of Bosworth, 1485, second edition

-A comprehensive re-assesment of the evidence for the site of the Battle of Bosworth
+A comprehensive re-assessment of the evidence for the site of the Battle of Bosworth

 Publication date 1998